 Do you plan on training martial arts your whole life?

 Yes please!!!
 I will do everything I can to keep training.
-This is the purpose of Martial Arts Health too.
+This is the purpose of harry warrior too.
 To help martial artists keep healthy so that they can keep training.

 I work as a Sports Podiatrist and work with loads of clients who are injured and cannot do what they love doing.
 I work as part of a multidisciplinary team helping to rehab these athletes, and I want to give the knowledge and information I have to martial artists too.